chrisgrieser/nvim-genghis/README.md

 ---

-This is my very first neovim plugin, so suggestions for code improvements are welcome. 🙏
+This is my first neovim plugin, so suggestions for improvements are welcome.